sirikid/wob/README.md

 Adapt this use-case to your workflow (scripts, callbacks, or keybindings handled by the window manager).

-See [man page](https://github.com/francma/wob/blob/master/wob.1.scd) for styling and positioning options.
+See [wob.1](https://github.com/francma/wob/blob/master/wob.1.scd) and [wob.ini.5](https://github.com/francma/wob/blob/master/wob.ini.5.scd) for styling and positioning options.

 ### Sway WM example